qgis/qwc2/doc/plugins.md

 ```
 Where:

+- `initialView` is optional and allows to define the initial view when opening the 3D view.
+If `personHeight` is specified and greater than 0, the first-person view is activated.
+If not specified, the 2D view is synchronized.
 - The DTM should be a cloud optimized GeoTIFF.
 - The background layer names refer to the names of the entries defined in `backgroundLayers` in the `themesConfig.json`.
 Additionally:
   - `visibility` controls the initially visibile background layer